jemini-io/blog/posts/business-mgmt/bringing-business-and-agile-together.md

 # Bringing Business and Agile Together

+TODO:

+- break this up over 3 posts.
+Tie in agile more directly into each step.

+There are at least 3 key factors that can help successfully bring business and agile together.

 - Choose a focus, and then **stay focused** for 1-3 months.
 - Suspiciously **measure** that choice with both outcome and output metrics.
 - Listen to the measurement data and **adapt** with an open mind to **try new things**.

-There are at least 3 key factors that can help successfully bring business and agile together.
+The simple agile loop of Build, Measure, and Learn has been scaled to SAFe to help large businesses with many teams.
+But SAFe can be way more than you need.
+You already likely have OKRs or some other set of frameworks.

+In this article we will use some anecdotes to look at how we can apply the Build, Measure, and Learn principle in practical ways for companies trying to organize work across many teams.

 - [Choose a Focus and Stay Focused for Short Time Intervals](#choose-a-focus-and-stay-focused-for-short-time-intervals)
   - [Staying focused with sub-goals and reiteration](#staying-focused-with-sub-goals-and-reiteration)